Wayne Edwards (British Army soldier): Death

 The British contingent of UNPROFOR had come under fire on many occasions since the advance party had arrived in October 1992.
 Warrior patrols to Turbe, near Travnik, were repeatedly shelled, suffering light damage, and a three-mile stretch north of Kladanj on the road to Tuzla was nicknamed "Bomb Alley" because of the regular attacks on UN convoys.
-In the week leading up to Edwards' death, British forces came under attack on two occasions, first when a Serbian artillery barrage hit the Royal Engineers' headquarters at Tomislavgrad, followed by an ambush against a Danish UN relief convoy returning from Tuzla with an escort of British FV107 Scimitar armoured reconnaissance vehicles from the 9th/12th Royal Lancers, forcing the British to return fire with 30mm RARDEN cannons.
+In the week leading up to Edwards' death, British forces came under attack on two occasions, first when a Serbian artillery barrage hit the Royal Engineers' headquarters at Tomislavgrad, followed by an ambush against a Danish UN relief convoy returning from Tuzla with an escort of British FV107 Scimitar armoured reconnaissance vehicles from the 9th/12th Royal Lancers, forcing the British to return fire with 30 mm RARDEN cannons.

 Edwards' vehicle, commanded by Corporal Alan Furniss, was part of 5 Platoon which operated as the personal escort for Lieutenant Colonel Robert Stewart DSO, the commanding officer of the Cheshires.
 On 13 January 1993 they escorted him from the British headquarters at Vitez to Gornji Vakuf where he planned to negotiate a ceasefire between the opposing Muslim ARBiH troops and Croat HVO troops.
 Formerly allied against Serbian forces, they had begun fighting each other the day before.
 The fighting was blamed on a number of factors, including the "ethnic cleansing" of Muslims from the nearby village of Prozor by HVO forces, troops from outside the area "stirring up trouble", and dissatisfaction among the 56% Muslim majority in the town with the Geneva peace plan, tentatively agreed a week earlier, which would leave Gornji Vakuf in a Croat-controlled canton.

 During the negotiations, the British received a request to escort an ambulance carrying three injured civilian women through the town and on to the nearest medical facility.
 Two Warriors were assigned to protect them, with one positioned at the front of the ambulance and one at the rear.
 Edwards drove the lead Warrior which left the British base at Gornji Vakuf at 10.30am in the direction of the town centre.
 Edwards drove with the hatch in the 'open' position for greater visibility.
 The rear Warrior was also transporting the Regimental Medical Officer, Major Tracy Clarke RAMC.
 Approximately twelve minutes after leaving the base, as Edwards drove across a bridge, he was struck by a single shot in the head and his Warrior went out of control and mounted the pavement.
 He was dragged from the vehicle and given first aid while Clarke ran from the rear vehicle to attend him.
 More Warriors were called from the base and formed a defensive ring as Clarke attempted resuscitation but Edwards had died almost instantly.
 It is not known who fired the shot.